beyondstorage/specs/rfcs/0-add-create-dir-operation.md

 }
 ```

-In other storage service, user needs to create by special `content-type`:
+In other storage service, user needs to create dir by special `content-type`:

 ```go
 store.Write("abc/", nil, 0, ps.WithContentType("application/x-directory"))
 ```

+We need to allow user create a directory in the same way.

 ## Proposal

-So I propose to add a new operation `CreateDir`:
+So I propose to add a new operation `CreateDir` like we do on `append` / `multipart` Object.

 ```go
 type Direr interface {